Mathematics

 201-200-3201

 The Mathematics Department prepares students for careers in a modern, complex society that has become increasingly dependent on mathematics.
-Faculty scholarship includes research ranging from methods for teaching mathematics to historical and analytical studies of mathematics.
-The Department is a member of the Mathematical Association of America and the National Council of Teachers of Mathematics and hosts an annual Mathematics Awareness Day.
-The Mathematics Department also sponsors a club for mathematics majors and a chapter of Kappa Mu Epsilon National Mathematics Honor Society.
+Faculty scholarship includes scholarship of Teaching and Learning, Analysis, Topology, Applied Mathematics and more.
+The Department is a member of the Mathematical Association of America and the National Council of Teachers of Mathematics.
+The Mathematics Department also sponsors a chapter of Kappa Mu Epsilon National Mathematics Honor Society.

 Gunhan Caglayan